Please Rotate Your Device

 Some unscrupulous landlords will try to pass on oddball miscellaneous costs which are in no way related to your lease.
 Some examples include charitable contributions to local and national organizations and political contributions to local, state, and national campaigns.
 Another common miscellaneous cost landlords try to charge tenants is for artwork and decoration.
 Much like the cost of improving a space for a new tenant should not be included as operating expenses, decorating items, paint, and artwork should not be included.

 When a landlord has a big replacement cost, such as a new roof or parking lot, that is a capital cost.
 While the landlord is within their right to charge you for your share of the improvement, it should be amortized over the useful life of the installment (example: if a new roof will last 15 years, then you should pay your share each year for the 15 years).
+Capital costs are always spread out, and operating costs are charged in the year they occur.

 Be very careful with this clause.
-It allows the landlord to pass along costs when they have vacancies.
+It allows the landlord to pass along operating costs when they have vacancies.
 Usually it is worded such that if the occupancy dips to 95% then the landlord can charge operating costs as if the building is fully occupied.

 In other words, if your building is fully occupied and a tenant who occupies 5% of the property leaves, their share of operating costs are now spread out among the remaining tenants.

-Many leases have this wording in the landlord's template and most tenants fail to recognize and remove this clause, and you should not be penalized for the landlord's vacancies - the landlord should absorb those costs.
+Many leases have this wording in the landlord's template and most tenants fail to recognize and remove this clause, and you should not be penalized for the landlord's vacancies - the landlord should absorb those operating costs.